jasonm23/bootstrap2-chosen/README.md

 ![](https://github.com/alxlit/bootstrap-chosen/raw/master/example.png)

 An alternate stylesheet for [Chosen](http://harvesthq.github.com/chosen/).
-This one is supposed to integrate better with Bootstrap.
+This one is supposed to integrate better with Bootstrap 2.3.x

 ## Usage